Skip to main content

 Error guessing

-In error guessing, the engineers predict the errors based on their experience, skills, intuition, and the available data set.
+In error guessing, the engineers predict the errors based on their experience, skills, intuition, and the available dataset.

 Exploratory testing